 (1) I am the only parent who truly loves you.

 (2) Feeling good about yourself can only come from me.

 (3) Your other parent can not be trusted.
 He or she will abandon you.

-These messages can be delivered by an alienation parent directly or indirectly.
-Regardless of how children receive them — these "messages and impressions" are devastating and cause lasting damage to the victimized children's mental health.
+These messages may be delivered by an alienation parent directly or indirectly.
+Regardless of how children receive them — these 'messages and impressions' are devastating and cause lasting damage to the victimized children's mental health.